jasminetle/SureStart/README.md

 **2. Describe why the following statement is FALSE: Scikit-Learn has the power to visualize data without a Graphviz, Pandas, or other data analysis libraries.**

 Scikit-Learn is a machine learning library uses for data modeling, but it is not helpful in visualizing data.
 This is why Scikit-Learn is used with other libraries such as Graphviz, Pandas, etc. to assist in the analysis,visualisation, and manipulation of data.

+<ins>**Day 3: February 10, 2021**</ins>
+**1.What are “Tensors” and what are they used for in Machine Learning?**
+Tensors are multidimensional data arrays that communicate between the edges of mathematical operations wihin a data flow graph.
+Tensors can be genrealized to illustrate plane vectors, covectors, and linear operators.
+In machine learning they are used to train deep learning models and the operations within neural networks.
+**2. What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?**
+The computations illustrated how the tensor arrays are computed together, how constants do not change the value of the tensors, and that "sess.close()" will close the session automatically.
+Additionally, after loading in the data set, you will get a better insight on how the model performs.